mjzero0/Decentralised-chat/README.md

 * All servers must store known user public keys and server public keys for verification.
 * Introducer must be started before any server can join the network.
+* Module level and function level docstrings including **Protocol-alignment annotations** were generated with AI assistance to enhance documentation consistency and traceability.

 ---